 Where We Stand is the collection of the League of Women Voters of Massachusetts positions, with a brief history and summary of action taken under each position.
-This edition reflects the state program adopted through the 2013 Convention and includes updates of LWVMA action in each program area.
 The dates after each position refer to the years in which the positions were adopted.
 More details about the League process may be found in the background section of each program item.

 Impact on Issues includes the official LWVUS statements of position for each program area, briefly traces significant past actions and achievements, and indicates links among positions.
 The LWVUS public policy positions reflect the program adopted by the most recent convention of the League of Women Voters of the United States.
 Impact on Issues is updated following each biennial convention.

 The League’s program consists of those governmental issues that the League has chosen for concerted study and action at the national, state or local level.
 Steps in adopting a position are:

 - Formal adoption (by members at an annual meeting or by state/national convention delegates) of an issue for study.

 - Member study and agreement on broad concepts.